spdk/spdk/doc/lvol.md

 ## Decoupling {#lvol_decoupling}

-Blobs can be decoupled from all dependencies by copying data from backing devices (e.g. snapshots) for all allocated clusters.
+Blobs can be decoupled from their parent blob by copying data from backing devices (e.g. snapshots) for all allocated clusters.
 Remaining unallocated clusters are kept thin provisioned.
+Note: When decouple is performed, only single dependency is removed.
+To remove all dependencies in a chain of blobs depending on eachother, multiple calls need to be issued.

 # Configuring Logical Volumes